Ayush-Thakur-geek/Counter_Contract/README.md

 # Counter Project

-This project demonstrates showcases the use of different error handling statements in form of a counter.
+This project showcases the use of different error handling statements in form of a counter.

 There are three methods that constitute the error-handling process in Solidity: